Where To Go Whale Watching in LA: Whale Cruises and Viewpoints for Landlubbers

 Daily, year round

 Dana Wharf cruises Dana Point Harbor and the Orange County coastline with whale watching cruises and deep sea fishing adventures.
 Privately chartered whale watching boats, catamarans, and sailboats are available in addition to scheduled tours.
-And Dana Wharf actually guarantees a good whale or dolphin spotting — or they give you a free ticket to come back!
+And Dana Wharf actually guarantees a good whale or dolphin spotting—or they give you a free ticket to come back!
+Inside tip: take advantage of Half Price Tuesdays, where all tickets are (you guessed it) half off.

 Throughout the year